Tiny-Pickles/NativeGone/README.md

 1. ArcGIS Map layers
 2. Timeline of Significant Events

 Throughout this project I will work on some xml documents as well as webpages with HTML and CSS.
-Here is a link that will direct you to the project tab of my GitHub that will be a more specific [project timeline](. (https://github.com/Tiny-Pickles/NativeGone/projects/1)) for various milestones.
+Here is a link that will direct you to the project tab of my GitHub that will be a more specific [project timeline](https://github.com/Tiny-Pickles/NativeGone/projects/1). for various milestones.

 ## Future Plans: ##